HX2003/tinyqv-pulse-transmitter/docs/info.md

 ```

 #### NEC Remote Control Procotol
 This protocol uses pulse distance encoding, and requires 38kHz modulation which is simple enough.
 However, there needs to be a 9 ms high, and 4.5ms low pulse to initiate the transmission.
 This can be handled by the auxillary mask.
+In this example, you should expect a command of value 88 (integer) to be sent to address 36 (integer) every 500ms.

 ```
 #include <stdbool.h>
 #include <csr.h>